How to Leverage an fTLD Domain:

 Registrants must publish a valid Domain-based Message Authentication, Reporting and Conformance (DMARC) record with a requested mail receiver policy of either quarantine or reject for domains that resolve in the DNS.

-For domains intended to send email, Registrants must publish at least one of the following email authentication DNS resource records:
+For domains intended to send email, Registrants must publish a DMARC record with a reject mail receiver policy (p=reject) unless in the implementation phase of email as described below.
+In addition, Registrants must publish at least one of the following email authentication DNS resource records:

-When used to protect non-email sending domains, Registrants are required to publish a DMARC reject requested mail receiver policy.
+When used to protect non-email sending domains, Registrants are required to publish a DMARC reject (p=reject) mail receiver policy.

 What is Email Authentication and Why is it Important?